mkmark/x4-notes/README.md

 - hard limit: if hull<75%, shield<25%, then bail check every 30 seconds
 - your own max hull points matter, the bailing chance *= (target_max_hull/your_max_hull)
-- check point can be revealed by communicating with the pilot, if they respond then the next damage/surrender command will cause bail check
+- checkpoint can be revealed by communicating with the pilot, if they respond then the next damage/surrender command will cause a bail check
-- Yaki Kurokami and Moreya are great bailing targets early game, just attack from the subordinates (usually casaded so make sure you are not attacking any leader) and they will not fight back
+- Yaki Kurokami and Moreya are great bailing targets early game, just attack from the subordinates (usually cascaded so make sure you are not attacking any leader) and they will not fight back

 see also